 Spyderco Genzow Hatchethawk

-If you appreciate brand-name cache and elegant design in everything you own, including your survival tools, Spyderco’s limited edition Genzow Hatchethawk delivers.
+If you appreciate brand-name cache and elegant design in everything you own, including your survival tools, Spyderco’s limited-edition Genzow Hatchethawk delivers.
 Equal parts hatchet and tomahawk, it’s designed to pull double duty.
 The blade is forged from ultra-durable 5160 steel strong enough for whatever needs chopping.
 The reverse features a hammer for pounding or destroying — your call.
 Plus, the handmade leather sheath makes the entire package handsome enough to hang on your cabin wall.

 Zippo 4-in-1 AxeSaw

-Zippo is best known for their world-class lighters.
+Zippo is best known for its world-class lighters.
 However, the company offers an incredible collection of outdoor gear as well.
 At 20 inches long, the Zippo 4-in-1 AxeSaw is the largest tool on this list, but also the most versatile.
 The five-inch, full-tang stainless steel blade is embedded in a durable polymer handle that also stores a 15-inch bow saw blade.
 The design also integrates a tent stake puller and a heavy-duty tent stake mallet making it the ideal tool for just about any campsite task.

 The blacked-out, no-frills design of the Schrade Axe features a titanium-coated stainless steel blade and a rubberized, glass-filled handle that helps bring the weight down to a scant one pound, six ounces.
 Wrapped in the included thermoplastic belt sheath, it’s designed to survive the worst weather conditions.
 An integrated hammer head and oversized ferro rod hidden in the shaft add to the versatility.